bonfire-networks/website-blog/posts/meet_us_at_the_playground.md

 image: /img/bonfire_beta.png
 layout: layouts/post.njk
 author: Bonfire Builders
-header_html: '<div class="w-full h-[440px]"><div class="rounded-lg border-8 border-base-300/40 h-full">  <iframe title="Bonfire social beta screencast" src="https://tube.tchncs.de/videos/embed/59353f51-17a1-4dd7-9935-e74c5e4ae1e2" allowfullscreen="yes" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0" style="width: 100%; height: 100%;"></iframe></div></div>'
+# header_html: ''

 ---
 Today, the Bonfire team is asking for *your* help with beta testing.
 Bonfire still needs a lot of work - be it bugs, federation, missing features, configurability and user experience - but that's the point: we decided to launch the playground at this gnarly stage with the specific intention of moving toward the 1.0 release as a community.
 We think the best way to rapidly improve Bonfire and its modularity is to test it and discuss it together!

-By setting up a workflow within the bonfire platform to report errors or sharing feedback, both devs and non-devs alike will be able to input their ideas and co-design our 1.0 release in an open and inclusive way.
+By setting up a workflow within the playground instance to report issues or share feedback, both devs and non-devs alike will be able to input their ideas and co-design our 1.0 release in an open and inclusive way.

+## Watch the video walkthrough
+<div class="w-full h-[440px]"><div class="rounded-lg border-8 border-base-300/40 h-full">  <iframe title="Bonfire social beta screencast" src="https://tube.tchncs.de/videos/embed/59353f51-17a1-4dd7-9935-e74c5e4ae1e2" allowfullscreen="yes" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0" style="width: 100%; height: 100%;"></iframe></div></div>

 ## Sign up to the Bonfire playground

 If you would like to test the user experience of Bonfire, please sign up on the instance at [playground.bonfire.cafe](https://playground.bonfire.cafe/)

 When you come across a bug or something that could work better/different (for example, an option within Settings to set the default boundary for all new posts), you will have the opportunity to easily share it to the Bonfire team from within the app.
-Simply click on the "share feedback" button after signing in to the playground instance: this will start a thread mentioning @admin @bonfire_builders and adding #bonfire_feedback as a hashtag.
+Simply click on the "share feedback" button after signing in to the playground instance: this will start a thread mentioning [@BonfireBuilders](https://playground.bonfire.cafe/@BonfireBuilders) and adding #bonfire_feedback as a hashtag.
 Please feel free to report anything you see which is unexpected, even if you're not sure what it 'should' be like!
 You can also look up [existing posts tagged with #bonfire_feedback](https://playground.bonfire.cafe/tag/bonfire_feedback) to participate in discussions started by others.

 We will be monitoring and participating in these discussions with zeal!
 Discussions about new features and extensions will shape our [open roadmap](https://changemap.co/bonfire/bonfire/), and bugs or technical implementation discussions will be found in the [issue tracker](https://github.com/bonfire-networks/bonfire-app/issues).

+### What is in scope for this beta?
+If you haven't yet read our updates from this week, please check out these posts where we show how Bonfire is [not just another microblog](https://bonfirenetworks.org/posts/not_just_yet_another_microblog/), and [what you can expect from the beta](https://bonfirenetworks.org/posts/beta_what_to_expect/).

 ### A note on federation